 People’s beliefs about their joints can have an important impact on how they use their body.
 Although, there is often a poor link between changes on an X-ray and symptoms, there is a common belief that the symptoms of Osteoarthritis are solely due to joint damage such as loss of cartilage and degeneration caused by wear and tear.
 People are often told that their joint has worn out and that they have ‘bone on bone’.
 The belief that Osteoarthritis is caused by ‘wear and tear’ can result in concerns that weight-bearing activities will increase joint damage and therefore, pain.
 This can have a strong impact on activity levels, social, work and leisure participation, as well as emotional wellbeing.

-Contrary to popular belief, current research describes Osteoarthritis as a ‘whole person condition’, in which the person’s pain experience is influenced by several biological (thigh muscle weakness, findings on the scan, inflammation), psychological (low confidence, unhelpful beliefs, stress, depressed mood), social (work and sport demands), and lifestyle (poor sleep, low or excessive levels of physical activity, carrying excess belly fat, poor diet) factors that can create inflammation, that make the joint sensitivity, swollen, stiff and sore.
+Contrary to popular belief, current research describes osteoarthritis as a ‘whole person condition’, in which the person’s pain experience is influenced by several biological (muscle weakness, findings on the scan, inflammation), psychological (low confidence, unhelpful beliefs, stress, depressed mood), social (work and sport demands), and lifestyle (poor sleep, low or excessive levels of physical activity, carrying excess belly fat, poor diet) factors that can create inflammation, that make the joint sensitive, swollen, stiff and sore.